 The quality data obtained from different sources within and outside the company must be analyzed.
-With this information, you can gauge your preparedness for the audit, make changes if required, provide additional resources, and so on.
+With this information, companies can measure preparedness for the audit, make changes in processes if required, provide additional resources, and so on.

 Collating data into a single source of truth is much easier using an eQMS system paired with powerful document controls such as SimplerQMS.
-It allows you to gather data from all the departments and processes and brings them into a centralized cloud-based repository.
+It allows medical device companies to gather data from all departments and processes in a single cloud-based system.

-Documents and their associated information can be linked together, automatically named, versioned, and retrieved during the audits with ease.
+Documents and related information can be easily linked, versioned, routed for review/approval, and retrieved during the audits.

 Measurement, Analysis, and Improvement Process

 All these processes are carried out under the Measurement, Analysis, and Improvement process.
 Also, outcomes must be documented and reported to the relevant regulatory authority.

 Design and Development Process

-The key steps that you are expected to follow here are:
+The key steps that medical device companies are expected to follow are:

-- Design and development planning: Have updated and approved plans for all medical devices that you manufacture.
+- Design and development planning: Have updated and approved plans for all manufactured medical devices.

-- Design input: Design input means that the protocols are in place so that the initial design for a given medical device must corroborate with its actual use.
+- Design input: Have design input procedures to ensure the initial design for a given medical device corroborates with its actual use.
 A design must be reevaluated if there is ambiguity or incompleteness.

-- Design output: With proper design output protocols, the design output of every medical device will conform to the original design input.
+- Design output: Ensure the design output of every medical device conforms to the original design input.

-- Design review: Key personnel involved in the design of a particular device need to monitor and conduct formal (and documented) reviews at selected intervals.
-Design review will also involve other individuals who do not have direct responsibility, and specialists, if needed.
+- Design review: Monitor and conduct formal documented reviews of specific devices at selected intervals.
 Document the results in the Design History File (DHF).

-- Design verification: With design verification, QMS protocols will ensure the conformance of design output with design input.
+- Design verification: Ensure the conformance of design output with design input with established QMS protocols.

-- Design validation: This step means that all devices (and related software) must be compatible with their intended use.
-You can use either stimulated or actual use conditions to validate.
+- Design validation: Have compatibility between devices and related software with the intended use.
+Companies can use either stimulated or actual use conditions to validate.

-- Design transfer: Ensure that the device design is translated into correct product specifications.
+- Design transfer: Ensure the device design is translated into correct product specifications.

-- Design history file: Every medical device’s DHF will prove that that device was manufactured in accordance with approved plans.
+- Design history file: Use the medical device’s DHF to prove the device was manufactured following approved plans.

-You will notice that the design and development process requires the creation, maintenance, validation, and circulation of multiple files and documents between departments.
+The design and development process requires creating, maintaining, validating, and circulating multiple files and documents between departments.
 This is easier to perform and track with an eQMS solution.

-SimplerQMS’s design control software module helps you keep all design control-related documents in one place, thereby minimizing the chances of errors due to manual paperwork.
-Easily create document collections for each product, for example, for audit and approval purposes, then export them or share externally, or retrieve documents quickly as needed.
+SimplerQMS’s design control software module helps medical device companies to keep all design control-related documents in one place, reducing the chances of errors due to manual paperwork.

 Production and Servicing Controls

-- Environmental controls.
-Any changes in the environment can affect the overall quality of your product.
+- Environmental controls: Any environmental changes can affect the finished device’s overall quality.

-- Contamination controls.
-The manufacturing area of the plant and the equipment used must be sterile.
+- Contamination controls: The manufacturing area of the plant and the equipment used must be clean and sterile, if applicable.

-- Building controls.
-Sufficient space should be available for every aspect of the lifecycle of your products.
+- Building controls: Sufficient space should be available for every activity in the product lifecycle.

-With SimplerQMS, you can create multiple production and servicing control documents together without any manual paperwork.
-Our solution also allows you to schedule regular reviews of these documents, notify relevant personnel when changes are made, and securely store all the needed documentation for each device in a cloud-based system.
+With SimplerQMS, medical device companies can create document collections to compile technical documentation, DHF, DMR, and DHR.
+Our solution also allows companies to schedule periodic reviews of these documents, automatically notify relevant personnel when changes are made, and securely store all the needed documentation for each device in a cloud-based system.

-Create and maintain Approved Suppliers Lists (ASLs), use forms and templates for various records such as contracts, surveys, evaluations, certificates, and incoming inspections, assign and track supplier-related tasks, and keep the records of all your supplier interactions securely in one place.
+You can create and maintain Approved Suppliers Lists (ASLs) and use templates based on Life Science requirements for various documents, such as contracts, surveys, evaluations, certificates, and incoming inspections.
+Easily assign and track supplier-related tasks while keeping the records of all suppliers secure in one place.